*South Pas Back Then

 While in Junior High, I heard about this incredible SPHS coach.
 Having an older brother and sisters, I heard a lot more than most of my friends and classmates.

 When I arrived at SPHS, I soon found out that he [the coach] was the most respected individual on campus.
-One quickly realized the respect did not come from his title but his winning record and strong personality.
+One quickly realized the respect did not come from his title but from his winning record and strong personality.
 He was a no-nonsense individual with strong moral values.
 Whether you were in his classroom or on his team, he told you what he believed in and you respected that.

 The Head Football Coach always wore a suit to school and